 The roster line

 The official Utah roster supplies the verified pieces of Blanck's profile: class, position, height, and Salt Lake City hometown.
-She is a 6-foot-2 forward — Big 12 women's basketball size — with the redshirt-junior class status that gives her two seasons of eligibility ahead.
+She is a 6-foot-2 forward — Big 12 women's basketball size — listed as a senior, which makes 2025-26 the closing chapter of a college career that began in Provo before the move across the rivalry line.

-Utah lists her among the program's returning frontcourt options for 2025-26 after she worked into the rotation following the transfer.
-Frontcourt depth has been a staple of Utah's identity under the program's recent coaching tenure, and the roster page places Blanck inside that group rather than as a specialty addition.
+Utah lists her among the program's frontcourt options for 2025-26 after she worked into the rotation following the transfer.
+Frontcourt depth has been a staple of Utah's identity under second-year head coach Gavin Petersen, and the roster page places Blanck inside that group rather than as a specialty addition.

 The height on her profile matters for the Big 12 matchup grid.
 The league's top programs run with frontcourts in the 6-foot-2 to 6-foot-4 range, and Blanck's measurable lets Utah keep its size advantage when it goes to a three-forward look.